How to Choose the Right Target Audience for Your Small Business

 Until you have established your small business, you shouldn’t even think about marketing your products or services.
 Targeting your audience is a key component to the success of your marketing strategy.
-Some items seem pretty simple but others may need a little more thought.
+Some items seem pretty simple, but others may need a little more thought.
 The better you understand your customer base, the faster your business will grow and succeed.
 In order for small businesses to compete with larger competitors, you must target a specific area of the market.
 This does not mean that you are excluding others.
 It means that you are focusing more of your time, energy, and money on the assumption that the target audience will likely buy your product.
 It is not enough to focus on the person.
-Many factors, such as the price and availability of your products is also important.
+Many factors, such as the price and availability of your products, are also important.

 Recently, while talking to a person with a small business designing t-shirts, she shared that her first attempt at marketing did not do very well.
 She thought that teenagers would be her target audience.
-However, when her sales did not improve, she re-evaluated her strategy to realize that teens probably did not shop for t-shirts online as much as other groups, due to finances and other variables.
-She then looked at other groups such as sports enthusiasts and even those reliving their glory days.
+However, when her sales did not improve, she re-evaluated her strategy to realize that teens probably did not shop for t-shirts online as much as other groups due to finances and other variables.
+She then looked at other groups, such as sports enthusiasts and even those reliving their glory days.
 By switching her focus, she was able to reach different groups and the sales skyrocketed.

 Do your research, develop a profile of your customer base, and don’t be afraid to seek advice.
 Here are a few questions to get you started.

 - What age group are you focusing on?
 Are your products and services focused on young professionals or older executives?
-Yes, the groups will overlap but look at the overall picture.
+Yes, the groups will overlap, but look at the overall picture.

 - Is gender a factor?
 Even though it may not be specifically aimed at one or the other.